anosidium/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What is the return value of `prompt`?

-The string returned from the textfield what the user has entered otherwise null.
+The string returned from the textfield what the user has entered otherwise null if the user left it blank.